gfitez/strava-animator/README.md

 def activityFilter(info):
     ...
 ```
-You can do additional filtering later, but this function lets you do basic like selecting a date range or a specific activity type in order to speed up the program later.
+You can do additional filtering later, but this function lets you do basic like selecting a date range or a specific activity type in order to reduce the amount of data in later steps.
 The full row of metadata available for filtering can be found in the `activities.csv` file

 Finally, run `python process_files.py`.

 ### 3. Generate Video frames
 This function will generate a dataframe of trackpoints from the processed gpx files, download map tiles from openstreetmap.org and generate a series of frames to be converted into video.

-To speed up processing the openstreetmap frames and trackpoint dataframe are saved.
-To regenerate this data, you can just the files (`frames/*` and `extractedData.pickle`) them and re-run the main file.
+To speed up processing the openstreetmap frames and trackpoint dataframe are saved locally.
+To regenerate this data, you can delet just the files (`tiles/*` or `extractedData.pickle`) and re-run the main file.

 Edit the activity filters in these lines:
 ```python